KaCeeUnruh/Economic_Imbalance-Python/Data/Original/readme.md

 # Data Sources
-List of Sources for the original Datasets
+List of Sources for the Original Datasets

 1) Median household income by state: US Census Bureau.
 1984-2022
 2) Median House price by state: Zillow.
 2008-2023